1. JOURNAL PUBLISHING SCHEDULE

 - Accession numbers of RNA, DNA and protein sequences used in the manuscript should be provided in the Materials and Methods section.

-- Equations: If you are using Word, please use either the Microsoft Equation Editor or the MathType add-on.
+- Equations: If you are using Microsoft Word, please use either the Equation Editor or the MathType add-on.
 Equations should be editable by the editorial office and not appear in a picture format.

 Front Matter:

-These sections should appear in all manuscript types
+These sections should appear in all manuscript types.

-- Title: The title of manuscript should be concise, specific and relevant.
-It should identify if the study reports trial data, or is a systematic review.
+- Title: The title of manuscript should be concise, specific, and relevant.
+It should identify if the study reports trial data or is a systematic review.
 When species, gene or protein names are included, the abbreviated name rather than full name should be used.

 - Author’s and Affiliations: Authors' full names must be provided.
 Author(s) complete address information including city, zip code, state/province, and country must be written.
 At least one author should be designated as the corresponding author, and their email address and other details included at the end of the affiliation section.
 After acceptance, updates to author names or affiliations may not be permitted.

 - Abstract: The abstract should be a total of about 200 words maximum.
-The abstract should be a single paragraph and should follow the style of structured abstracts, but without headings: 1) Background: Place the question addressed in a broad context and highlight the purpose of the study; 2) Methods: Describe briefly the main methods or treatments applied.
+The abstract should be a single paragraph and should follow the style of structured abstracts, but without headings: 1) Background: Place the question addressed in a broad context and highlight the purpose of the study; 2) Methods: Briefly describe the main methods or treatments applied.
 3) Results: Summarize the article's main findings; and 4) Conclusion: Indicate the main conclusions or interpretations.
 The abstract should be an objective representation of the article: it must not contain results which are not presented and substantiated in the main text and should not exaggerate the main conclusions.

 - Keywords: Five to eight pertinent keywords need to be added after the abstract.
 We recommend that the keywords are specific to the article, yet reasonably common within the subject discipline.